Narayana Murthy Success Story: The Man Behind Infosys

-Recently, Narayana Murthy has caught the headlines after he suggested the 70-hour work week for youngsters to enhance the country’s productivity.
+Narayana Murthy had caught the headlines after he suggested a 70-hour work week for youngsters to enhance the country’s productivity.

 Keeping that debate aside, let’s make this a reason to dive into the life of Narayana Murthy, a visionary leader and the founder of Infosys, a name that resonates with the dynamic world of technology and business.